 Panic attacks often appear without obvious external cues, though some people link them to:

-• Phobic Stimuli: Fear-induced situations (like heights, enclosed spaces).
+• Phobic Stimuli: Fear-inducing situations (like heights or enclosed spaces)

 Factors Contributing to Anxiety

-• Substance Use: Alcohol or stimulants can intensify worry traits, undermining emotional equilibrium.
+• Substance Use: Alcohol or stimulants can intensify worry traits

-Here, the presence of repeated concerns or persistent stress fosters a cycle of apprehension, placing individuals in a sustained state of heightened vigilance.
+Repeated concerns or persistent stress foster a cycle of apprehension, placing you in a sustained state of heightened vigilance.

 Diagnosis and Approaches